carlos-pina/canvas/README.md

 Linux and macOS
 ---------------

-As of 2018-10-24, linux and mac are not officially supported.
-I (Sergio) would like to support them again but my efforts are currently going into producing a new release for Windows.
-You can try and compile with the included scripts, but things will likely not work!

 On 2021-02-27 a successful build for Linux can be done with these steps:

 While in the milton top directory